ece-tushar/5-Stage-Pipelined-RV32I-Processor/README.md

-# Upgrading a single cycle processor to a 5 stage multicycle processor
+# Upgrading a single cycle processor to a 5 stage pipelined processor

 Under development.